 What is a career break?

-In order to be eligible for the programme, you must have taken a career break of 12 months or more immediately preceding the date you commence the programme.
-Shell defines a career break as a period during which you have been unemployed and not otherwise engaged to provide paid work/services (excluding any periods of less than three months during which you have undertaken contract work).
+In order to be eligible for the programme, you must have taken a career break of 12 months or more immediately preceding the date the programme applications opened (15 April 2019).
+Shell defines a career break as a period during which you have been unemployed and not otherwise engaged to provide paid work/services.
+In the event you are unsure on this or have any questions, please contact out recruitment partner Inclusivity.

-How will Shell determine people have taken a period of one (1) year or more off work?
+How will Shell determine people have taken a period of 12 months or more off work?

-The programme is aimed at experienced professionals who are currently on an extended career break, of one (1) year of more, for any reason and seeking to return to the workplace.
+The programme is aimed at experienced professionals who are currently on an extended career break, of 12 months or more, for any reason and seeking to return to the workplace.

 How can I apply for the programme?

 You can apply for the programme by providing an up to date CV and covering letter using the following link.
 All applications must be submitted to our recruitment partner Inclusivity at the following link.
-Any submissions received after 13th June or not in the system will not be considered.
+Any submissions received after 20th May will not be considered.

 What happens after I apply?

 We will review all applications and be in touch with those whose applications best align with the requirements of the projects and roles available to progress to first stage phone interview.
-The second stage will be a phone interview, in person if possible, with the hiring manager.
+The second stage will be an interview, in person if possible, with the hiring manager.

 By when will I know if I have a place on the programme?

-We aim to communicate the outcome to successful candidates during July.
+We aim to communicate the outcome to successful candidates during the beginning of July.